-Key Aims Key Required Outcome • To improve the planning and alternative route signing during periods of planned disruption. • To improve the overall network resilience of the A5 corridor. • To manage the impact of growth and development on the A5 corridor and ensure that significant growth is mitigated • To limit the impact of planned disruption on local communities.
-Appropriate A5 improvements are • To seek a fully funded planned and phased approach to investment. funded and a phased approach to delivering the funding is taken. • To ensure construction that has an impact on the corridor is appropriately mitigated. • Opportunities are taken to adequately mitigate the impacts of construction and ensure the A5 is fit for purpose going forward. • Ensure that resilience is secured via ongoing maintenance of the A5.
+Key Aims Key Required Outcome To improve the planning and alternative route signing during periods of planned disruption.
+To manage the impact of grown development on the A5 corrid ensure that significant growth or and disruption on local communities. mitigated Appropriate A5 improvements are To seek a fully funded planne phased approach to investme al a live a size at the a few and in a size to be as To ensure construction that h impact on the corridor is appr mitigated.
+Opportunities are taken to adequately Ensure that resilience is secure ongoing maintenance of the A